DracoBlue/samp-server-ctl/README.md

 The newly created server will live at `$SERVER_BASE_DIRECTORY/$SERVER_NAME`.

+sampctl generates the `default.server.cfg` in the **create-server** commend with the contents:

+    rcon_password given rcon password
+    port given port

+This will be merged into `server.cfg` automatically whenever the server is (re)started and when invoking the **rebuild-server-config** command manually.

 ### delete-server `SERVER_NAME`

 Will remove the server at `$SERVER_BASE_DIRECTORY/$SERVER_NAME` from the filesystem.

+### rebuild-server-config `SERVER_NAME`

+Will replace (or append) all keys from `$SERVER_BASE_DIRECTORY/$SERVER_NAME/default.server.cfg` in the corresponding `server.cfg`.

+The command will be automatically executed before the server is started or restarted.

+sampctl generates the `default.server.cfg` in the **create-server** commend with the contents:

+    rcon_password given rcon password
+    port given port

 ## Changelog

+- added logic to write/update port+rcon_password (from `default.server.cfg` on server start/restart
+- added print for sampctl config with `--version`
 - initial release (runs on linux like ubuntu)

 ## License